sg-crest A Singapore Government Agency Website

 • Making any threatening, abusive or insulting communication.

-These include any of the following acts done with the intent to cause a victim to believe that unlawful violence will be used against them or any other person, or provoke the victim to use unlawful violence:
+• with the intent to cause the victim to believe that unlawful violence will be used against the victim, or to provoke the victim to use unlawful violence on another person or

 Note: This is different from an act causing harassment, alarm or distress as it requires a threat of physical violence.

 Refer to Section 5 of the POHA for more information.
+These illustration may not be applicable to POHA proceedings in the Family Court.

 Unlawful stalking needs to satisfy all of the following criteria: